ViRb3/pi-encrypted-boot-ssh/README.md

 ```

 ### Cleanup
-Revert any changes if applicable
+Revert any changes you have made before
 ```sh
 mv /etc/resolv.conf.bak /etc/resolv.conf
 ```
-Sync all changes and exit the chroot
+Sync and exit the chroot
 ```sh
 sync
 exit